Digital Temple

 Managing is a maker's skill

-I became a project manger in the second iteration of design, and it felt very different to be in a managing role.
+Alongside of designing, I also acted as the project manger.
+It felt very different to be in a managing role.